crimsonsunset/jsg-stylizer/docs/jsg-logger-devtools-issue.md

 **No action needed** - This is backward compatible:
 - Existing projects continue to work (DevTools disabled by default)
 - Projects wanting DevTools explicitly enable it via config
+- No peer dependencies required - DevTools panel is self-contained

 **To enable DevTools** (if needed):
 1. Add to logger config: `{ "devtools": { "enabled": true } }`
-2. Install peer dependencies: `npm install preact evergreen-ui`
-3. Enable the panel: `await logger.controls.enableDevPanel();`
+2. Enable the panel: `await logger.controls.enableDevPanel();`
+3. No additional npm installs required - all dependencies are bundled

 ### Benefits

 - ✅ No build failures — imports bypassed until enabled
 - ✅ Zero bundle impact by default
-- ✅ Opt-in dependencies only when needed
+- ✅ Self-contained when enabled — no peer dependencies needed
 - ✅ Backward compatible — no breaking changes
+- ✅ Fixed module resolution — uses package export path for proper loading from node_modules
+- ✅ Bundled dependencies — Preact and Evergreen UI included (no resolution issues)

 ---